 Today, I want to share some things that have worked for me, as I’ve taken on the pet photography challenges through the years.
 A list of tips and topics is below.

-Our Lucy kitty, who passed a few years ago, was the most photogenic, though.
+Our Lucy kitty, who passed a few years ago, was the most photogenic.
 And, she knew it!
 Her nickname was “The Beautiful.”
+Our Sunny was the sweetest, scruffiest, most loveable Yorkie you can imagine.
+She passed in September of 2022.
+The many photos of her give me some comfort.

 And here, in her favorite spot on the deck.

-Sunny’s charms are her sweetness and her quirkiness.
+Sunny’s charms were her sweetness and her quirkiness.
 These qualities come across in almost every picture of her.

 Even in this somewhat fuzzy phone picture!